-Amounts held for others as fiscal agent totaling \$90,000 at December 31, 2018, are reflected on the statements of financial position in an amount equivalent to the related investment.
+Amounts held for others as fiscal agent totaling \$105,000 and \$90,000 at December 31, 2018 and 2019, respectively, are reflected on the statements of financial position in an amount equivalent to the related balance held in investments.

 Note 9.
 Net Assets with Donor Restrictions